 The most widely cited reason for cannabis consumption is perhaps stress relief.
 Researchers at Washington State University have found that smoking weed can significantly reduce self-reported levels of depression, anxiety and stress in the short term.
 Used in conjunction with the already demanding meditative and self-reflective exercises that yoga demands.
 Ganja yoga a stress-busting dynamic duo that’s not to be trifled with.

 How to Use Weed for Yoga

-You may have heard of some cannabis enthusiasts having a smoke before they start their daily exercise regimen or before a morning run, but caution should definitely be heeded if you’ve never exercised while high before.
+You may have heard of some cannabis enthusiasts having a smoke before they start their daily exercise regimen.
+However, caution should definitely be heeded if you’ve never exercised while high before.
 For many users, the sense of anxiety and elevated heart rate that some strains induce make it difficult and at times, dangerous to exercise while under the influence.

-Whether you’re a cannabis connoisseur or new to the weed scene, be sure to consult a medical professional before practicing ganja yoga.
-It’s always a good idea to clear any pre-existing heart and medical conditions that you may not know before trying a new activity or substance.
+Whether you’re a cannabis connoisseur or new to the weed scene.
+Be sure to consult a medical professional before practicing ganja yoga.
+It’s always a good idea to clear any pre-existing heart and medical conditions.
+Especially, those that you may not know before trying a new activity or substance.

-When initially starting with ganja yoga, consider starting off with a lower dose than you’re used to and slowly increasing your intake until you’re at a comfortable level.
-Endeavour to consume cannabis well before your yoga session to ensure that the effects properly activate in time for you to enjoy them in conjunction with your yoga session.
+When initially starting with ganja yoga, consider starting off with a lower doseand slowly increasing your intake until you’re at a comfortable level.
+Endeavour to consume cannabis well before your yoga session to.
+As well as, ensuring that the effects properly activate in time for you to enjoy them.
 Most importantly of all, remember to stay hydrated and enjoy yourself!